 Confidentiality is very important to SIL – Board members, Research Advisory Committee members and staff are all covered by appropriate confidentiality agreements.
 All R&D proposals are confidential and remain the property of the submitters until the contents become part of a research contract.

 If you need assistance or wish to discuss a potential proposal contact the Projects Manager, John Gibson.
+We are here to help applicants present their case for project funding in the most fruitful way.

 In preparing a proposal, you may find it useful to complete the SIL Contract Tables, as this level of detail will eventually be required if your proposal is approved for funding.
 Applicants for larger projects should complete these tables as part of their proposal.
 These tables were revised in May 2013 and versions prior to May 2013 are no longer current.